briandconnelly/nicheconstruct/paper/03_results.md

 When isogenic defectors (i.e., defectors with identical adaptive loci) are introduced at a single patch in the center of an $11 \times 11$ population of cooperator subpopulations, they quickly spread if no mutations are allowed ([Figure 4A](#fig4)).
 However, when resident cooperators can adapt (mutations occur at adaptive loci), cooperators evade defector invasion in over half of the replicate populations ([Figure 4B](#fig4)).
 [Figure 5](#fig5) depicts one such instance where cooperators gained an adaptation that stopped and eliminated invading defectors.
-We further highlight this process in [Figure 4C](#fig4), where an adapted cooperator genotype can rapidly invade a population of defectors.
+We further highlight this process in [Figure 4C](#fig4), where an adapted cooperator can rapidly invade a population of defectors.

 ## The Rate of Niche Construction Matters